MarikaGK/filmoteka/README.md

 ## Activation

-According to the `package.json` documentation, to run the project you need to po installing npm and all dependencies, use the `npm start` command
+According to the `package.json` documentation, to run the project you need to use the `npm start` command

 ---